12. Processing Data in Groups

 \(F_E\) |

-(**) Redo the above exercise (assessing the wine colour classifiers), but this time maximising the F-measure obtained by a 5-fold cross-validation.
+(**) Redo Exercise 12.17, but this time maximise the F measure obtained by a 5-fold cross-validation.

-So far we have been implicitly assuming that either each dataset comes from a single homogeneous distribution or we have a categorical variable that naturally defines the groups that we can split the dataset into.
-However, it might be the case that we are given a sample coming from a distribution mixture, where some subsets behave differently, but a grouping variable has not been provided at all (e.g., we have height and weight data but no information about the subjects’ sexes).
+So far, we have been implicitly assuming that either each dataset comes from a single homogeneous distribution, or we have a categorical variable that naturally defines the groups that we can split the dataset into.
+Nevertheless, it might be the case that we are given a sample coming from a distribution mixture, where some subsets behave differently, but a grouping variable has not been provided at all (e.g., we have height and weight data but no information about the subjects’ sexes).

-Clustering (also known as segmentation, or quantisation) methods can be used to partition a dataset into groups based only on the spatial structure of the points’ relative densities.
-In the k-means method, which we discuss below, the cluster structure is determined based on the proximity to k carefully chosen group centroids (compare Section 8.4.2).
+Clustering methods (also known as segmentation or quantisation; see, e.g., [2, 101]) partition a dataset into groups based only on the spatial structure of the points’ relative densities.
+In the undermentioned \(k\)-means method, the cluster structure is determined based on the points’ proximity to \(k\) carefully chosen group centroids; compare Section 8.4.2.

-Let us introduce the label vector \(\boldsymbol{\ell}\) such that
+Let’s introduce the label vector \(\boldsymbol{l}\) such that:

 i.e., it is the index of the pivot closest to \(\mathbf{x}_{i,\cdot}\).

-Now, the above optimisation task can be equivalently rewritten as:
+Now, the aforementioned optimisation task can be equivalently rewritten as:

-And this is why we refer to the above objective function as the (total) within-cluster sum of squares (WCSS).
-This problems looks easier, but let us not be tricked; \(\ell_i\)s depend on \(\boldsymbol{c}_j\)s and thus they vary together.
-We have just made it less explicit.
+We refer to the objective function as the (total) within-cluster sum of squares (WCSS).
+This version looks easier, but it is only some false impression: \(l_i\)s depend on \(\boldsymbol{c}_j\)s.
+They vary together.
+We have just made them less explicit.

-It can be shown that given a fixed label vector \(\boldsymbol{\ell}\) representing a partitioning, \(\boldsymbol{c}_j\) must be the centroid (Section 8.4.2) of the points assigned thereto:
+Given a fixed label vector \(\boldsymbol{l}\) representing a partition, \(\boldsymbol{c}_j\) is the centroid (Section 8.4.2) of the points assigned thereto:

 We can call scipy.cluster.vq.kmeans2 to find \(k=2\) clusters: